bloom-works/child-welfare-playbook-v2/strategies/ask-children-and-youth-about-their-kin.md

 **Wisconsin** has developed suggested questions for talking to children and youth about their connections.

-**Indiana** is piloting a practice of asking child welfare workers for a child or youth's input whenever they call the placement desk.
+**Indiana** is piloting a practice of child welfare workers asking about a child or youth's kin connections they call the placement desk.

 **New Mexico** increased initial kinship placements significantly in 1 year by shifting to practices that focus on the child or youth.
 This includes asking about their supportive connections.